Avondale-College-NZ/TeacherDirectory/README.md

 # Avondale College teacher profiler
-This teacher profiler program has several requirements and instructions for the proper usage of this application
+This teacher profiler program has several requirements for the proper usage of this application

 ## Requirements